Micro unmanned air vehicle

-The Black Hornet is designed for easy transportation- the entire system fits in a soldier’s pocket.
+Black Hornet is designed for easy transportation and the entire system fits into a soldier’s pocket.
 A soldier can carry the entire PD-100 Black Hornet unmanned air vehicle system along with his gear.

 The Black Hornet micro UAV is powered by a very small rechargeable battery.
 The battery is designed to rotate both horizontal and vertical rotors installed on the drone.

-The Black Hornet is controlled by an operator from the ground using a joystick-like device.
+Black Hornet nano is controlled by an operator from the ground using a joystick-like device.
 The technology onboard the UAV enables the operator to control the drone from a maximum range of 1,000m.

 The base station of the Black Hornet offers planning, execution and analysis services to the operator of the system.
 It includes display connections and system control connections.